 This means you will be offering to you clients –

 Your contact details.
 Have your email, phone or any other way you want to be contacted clearly stated on the front page of your online store.

 A picture of yourself, and information about your background and experience.

 Your work samples.
-Upload your portfolio and categorise your samples with descriptors that can illustrate the scope and quality of pictures you take.
+Upload your portfolio and categorize your samples with descriptors that can illustrate the scope and quality of pictures you take.
 If you can produce videos too, then feel free to mention that as well.

 The terms and conditions that you work with.
 Take some time to incorporate things like timings, timelines, bookings, cancellations, advance payments and any other that are of importance to you.
 Be realistic and keep a balanced approach to ensure that your interests, as well as those of your clients, are served equally well.

 A simple form for inquiries.
 Ensure you respond promptly and with all the relevant information required of you there.